ahmed-barakat333/LRI_MM_Pain/README.md

 6- **Functional_Analysis**: Data and code used to perform enrichment analysis of differentially expressed genes of mutiple myeloma cell types.

-7- **Ligand_Receptor_Annotations**: A file containing final results of ligand-receptor pairs of each multple myeloma cell type with senosry neurons.

-8- **Overlap_Analysis**: Data and code used to assess and visualize the overlap between activated pathways in multiple myeloma cell types.
+7- **Overlap_Analysis**: Data and code used to assess and visualize the overlap between activated pathways in multiple myeloma cell types.

-9- **RRHO_Analysis**: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.
+8- **RRHO_Analysis**: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.

-10- **Transcriptomics_Analysis_MM**: Data and code used to analyse multiple myeloma cell-types transcriptomic (microarray, bulk RNA-seq, meta-analysis) datasets.
+9- **Transcriptomics_Analysis_MM**: Data and code used to analyse multiple myeloma cell-types transcriptomic (microarray, bulk RNA-seq, meta-analysis) datasets.
 This folder is organized into subfolders based on cell type:

  - ADCY: Data and code used to analyse adipocytes data
  - BMSC: Data and code used to analyse bone marrow stromal cells data